 - 1. Copying from another student's test, helping another student during a test, or providing other students with information regarding a test - 2.
 Submitting another person's and representing the work as one's own - 3.
 Stealing copies of tests or test answer keys - 4.
-Copying, or allowing another student to copy, a homework assignment, test, quiz, project, book report, or take-home test - 5.
-Sharing individual work through social media, cloud services (such as Google Drive) or other similar electronic means - 6.
+Copying, or allowing another student to copy, a homework assignment, test, quiz, project, book report, or take-home test

+- 5. Sharing individual work through social media, cloud services (such as Google Drive) or other similar electronic means - 6.
 Plagiarizing or representing material taken from another source, including the Internet or computer files, and translation programs without appropriate documentation (Plagiarism is defined as 9 or more consecutive words taken from another source without documentation.) - 7.
 Changing answers on a test, assignment, project, etc. after grading - 8.
-Changing grades in a grade book or altering a computer grading program or accessing in some manner online grading services that result in the misrepresentation of grades or points assigned

-- 9. Using an electronic device in a manner not specified by the teacher (e.g., photographing tests, storing answers or equations, etc.) - 10.
-Misrepresenting records for hands-on activities such as physical fitness testing - 11.
+Using generative AI technology outside the scope of the assignment per the instructor's explicit direction - 9.
+Changing grades in a grade book or altering a computer grading program or accessing in some manner online grading services that result in the misrepresentation of grades or points assigned - 10.
+Using an electronic device in a manner not specified by the teacher (e.g., photographing tests, storing answers or equations, etc.) - 11.
+Misrepresenting records for hands-on activities such as physical fitness testing - 12.
 Using, sharing, swapping or distributing unapproved written materials including but not limited to "crib sheets" or "cheat sheets," or using, sharing, swapping or distributing unapproved materials in hard copy form or via online resources or electronic media.